John Bingham, 7th Earl of Lucan: Bankruptcy and estate

-As Lucan's bankruptcy proceeded, in August 1975 his creditors were informed that the missing earl had unsecured debts of £45,000 and preferential liabilities for £1,326.
+As Lucan's bankruptcy proceeded, in August 1975 his creditors were informed that he had unsecured debts of £45,000 and preferential liabilities for £1,326.
 His assets were estimated at £22,632.
 The family silver was sold in March 1976 for around £30,000.
 His remaining debts were repaid by the Lucan family trust in the years immediately following his disappearance.

 Lucan was presumed dead in chambers on 11 December 1992, and was declared legally dead on 27 October 1999.
-Lucan's family was granted probate over his estate, but no death certificate was issued, and his heir, George Bingham, was refused permission to take his father's title and seat in the House of Lords.
+His family was granted probate over his estate, but no death certificate was issued, and his heir, George Bingham, was refused permission to take his father's title and seat in the House of Lords.
+(Note: Most hereditary peers lost their seats under the House of Lords Act 1999.
+They elected a subset of their membership who would continue to sit until 2026.
+George Bingham was ineligible to vote or stand in the initial election in 1999, or by-elections until 2016.)
 Following the passage of the Presumption of Death Act 2013, Bingham began a new attempt to have his father declared dead, which proved successful with a High Court decision on 3 February 2016.
-He therefore inherited his father's title, becoming the 8th Earl of Lucan.
+He therefore inherited the title, becoming the 8th Earl of Lucan.